barak/mit-scheme/src/README.txt

 * "pcsample" contains a profiling extension.

-* "swat" contains an extension that interfaces MIT Scheme to the Tk graphical toolkit.
+* "swat" contains an extension that interfaces MIT/GNU Scheme to the Tk graphical toolkit.

 * "wabbit" contains program for finding all of the objects that contain pointers to a given object.